rossmah/CLI-Project/README.md

 ## Step 1: File Structure Decisions
 The first thing that must be determined is what your ideal folders and files would be.
 This is meant to make your life easier by automating a task that you find yourself repeating a lot.
 What typical folders does your project consist of?
 What files do you find yourself always needing?
 While I will be moving forward with a file structure that I find helpful for myself, feel free to deviate and change this step for what works best for you.
 Write down a list of your planned folders and files.

 You also should think about where you want this project and stored.
-Since this is meant to be for conviencence, you should ideally have the executable .sh file be somewhere within easy access.
+Since this is meant to be for convenience, you should ideally have the executable .sh file be somewhere within easy access.
 Since this automation will be most helpful for me regarding my COMM429 course, I decided to store my file on the path Desktop > COMM429.

 Once you have a draft of your file structure and a plan for where the .sh file to be stored, move on to Step 2.
 Check out a my list of planned folders/files below: